 - undertaking laboratory experiments, including the use of appropriate digital technologies - fieldwork.

 - locating and accessing a wide range of secondary data and/or information - using and reorganising secondary data and/or information.

-One fieldwork exercise must be completed in Year 12.
+One fieldwork exercise must be completed in both Year 11 and Year 12.